montimaj/az-hydro/azhydro/README.md

-calibration session documented in the Calibration subsection (peak-year basin-MAX well-density lift, per-basin GW caps at Colorado River direct basins, dual-gate basin-level canal-infrastructure gate, the auto-detect phantom-icap gate, and the restored AGRI halo gate at year ≥ 1986), the model now captures the full statewide pumping volume directly without requiring an external federal-delivery offset.
+calibration session documented in the Calibration subsection (peak-year basin-MAX well-density lift, per-basin GW caps at Colorado River direct basins, dual-gate basin-level canal-infrastructure gate, the auto-detect phantom-icap gate, and the restored cropland-proximity gate at year ≥ 1986), the model now captures the full statewide pumping volume directly without requiring an external federal-delivery offset.
 2017 model total = **6.84 MAF** vs ADWR's **7.0 MAF** — a gap of